JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 The installation will take some time.

-Once minikube has been started successfully, to verify I will run the below command :
+Once minikube has been started successfully, to verify I will run the below command:

 ```bash
 kubectl get nodes